chrom3DEpi/pTADS/README.md

 -m  the model of Random forest have been trained, Stored in an *.RData file

+-c  LASSO coefficients of key features,Stored in an *.RData file

 -d  Matrix data containing sample features (warning: The input matrix data, feature ID name and order shall be consistent with the matrix data in the example).

 # Example use:
 input file：

-./model/GM12878.Pred.tP.score.2020.1.10.RData  ： The RF model of GM12878 training, as well as the LASSO coefficients of key features
+./model/GM12878_model.RData  ： The RF model of GM12878 training

+./model/GM12878_coeff1.RData :  LASSO coefficients of key features

 ./example/test.chr1.40M_60M.matrix.txt    ：Matrix data containing key features